Prix de Lausanne: The Competition

+Coppélia variations at the Prix de Lausanne 2010.

 The aim of the Prix de Lausanne is to facilitate the young competition prize-winners to embark upon a professional career by providing them with an opportunity to spend a year improving their skills at one of the Prix's partnering schools or to benefit from a year's apprentice scholarship with one of the international professional dance companies partnering the Prix.

 Only one scholarship is available from each partner organization so decisions as to which winner is offered a place are based on their ranking.
 Although on occasion, they agree to accept more than one outstanding dancer.

-The jury
+Jury

 The jury of the Prix is composed of nine people.
 Each member of the jury must either have a link with one of the Prix's partner ballet schools or companies, or be a former winner of the Prix.
 The panel is chosen to provide a wide geographical representation and mix of youth and experience.
 Past members of the jury: